Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ### Definition of a radical { #sec:xtocid15782817 }

-When people talk of a \"square root,\" they\'re referring to a radical with a root of 2.
+When people talk of a \"square root,\" they're referring to a radical with a root of 2.
 This is mathematically equivalent to a number raised to the power of 1/2.
 This equivalence is useful to know when using a calculator to determine a strange root.
 Suppose for example you needed to find the fourth root of a number, but your calculator lacks a \"4th root\" button or function.
 If it has a y^x^ function (which any scientific calculator should have), you can find the fourth root by raising that number to the 1/4 power, or x^0.25^.

 ![](media/11023.png){ #fig:11023 width=75% }